SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

-                                                                                        And were done.&nbsp;&nbsp; Well almost, we currently have no way of actually saving the settings, so we will quickly add one extra game control, for saving.&nbsp; We will implement this better later when we add menus.
+                                                                                        And were done.
+Well almost, we currently have no way of actually saving the settings, so we will quickly add one extra game control, for saving.
+We will implement this better later when we add menus.

-                                                                                        &nbsp;

                                                                                         * * *

-                                                                                        &nbsp;

                                                                                         ### Adding another setting

-                                                                                        In order to add a new setting, we simply need to add a new item to the configuration, create a new game control that checks it and then get our game to check for it and act accordingly.&nbsp; We will also need a very basic way for the game to change the setting in our configuration and to save it.
+                                                                                        In order to add a new setting, we simply need to add a new item to the configuration, create a new game control that checks it and then get our game to check for it and act accordingly.
+We will also need a very basic way for the game to change the setting in our configuration and to save it.